danielp67/rapido-game/README.md

+# Rapido Game inspired by Ligretto Game

+## Description

+Made in ReactJS with Bootstrap.

+Responsive and working on desktop or mobile.

+First player who arrive at 100 win the game.

+## Installation

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: